Radio and Other Telecommunication Failures

 Additional scientific description

 Radio and communication technology is integrated into everyday life and has significantly advanced in recent decades.
 Communication channels such as radio, cellular networks, and satellites aim to broadcast or convey information and warnings to populations.
-In a disaster response event, the goal of any communication system is to maximise the number of people who act on and take appropriate and timely actions for protecting property and ensuring life safety (Khaled and Mcheick, 2019).
+In a disaster response event, the goal of any communication system is to maximise the number of people who act on and take appropriate and timely actions to protect property and ensure life safety (Khaled & Mcheick, 2019; ITU, 2019).

 Damage and/or destruction of communication system components is considered the most common and well-documented cause of telecommunications failures in recent disasters.
 Because of the time and funding needed to repair and replace systems, disruption caused by physical damage tends to be more severe and time-consuming to restore as it may require maintenance or replacement of complex hardware, particularly essential components such as cell towers or cables.
 The fragility of communication systems is due to the lack of a high degree of redundancy (Townsend and Moss, 2005).